Date Joined: July 16, 2018

 DISLIKES: Subjects I don’t particularly care for: NUDITY CATS (domestic… I like wild cats – lion, lynx, bobcat, leopard, etc.) POLITICAL RELIGIOUS (Except religious buildings and costume are fine)

 I truly dislike anything that DENIGRATES WOMEN… anyone, any group, especially as a joke.

 WASHI TAPE ON POSTCARDS causes damage to them.
-While I have Washi tape and stickers, will swap them, and use them in some crafts, I am not a fan at all of it on postcards.
+While I have Washi tape and stickers, will swap them, and use them in some crafts, I am not a fan at all of it on postcards or envelopes.
 It seems to cause problems with the postal sorting machines.
 Almost every PC I get with Washi around the edges is torn and/or badly scuffed with pieces of the tape loose or are torn right off, along with pieces of the card.
-Also, Washi and stickers take up message space and I would rather have a nice message from you.
+Also, Washi and stickers take up message space and I would rather see a nice message from you.

 LANGUAGES: Like most Americans (shame on us), I only really speak and read English.
 I knew some Spanish and a little German, many years ago -- even a few phrases of Russian -- but I have not used them in many a year, so they are pretty much gone.
 I know several Japanese words and phrases by sound, from watching Anime, but can not read the language and couldn't have much of a conversation..